Z-8Bit/Firefox/README.md

-# Firefox
+# Firefox CSS
-Just me forking other people's useraChrome CSS and modifying it to my liking.
+Just me forking other people's userChrome CSS and modifying it to my liking.